 I have been thinking about JD’s logistics operations for like 4 years.
 I visited a couple of their warehouses.
 I toured their robotics laboratory.
-And I am always looking for their cool logistics videos (see here or below).
+And I am always looking for their cool logistics videos (see here).

 But it’s hard to see the whole system.
 Most logistics is behind the scenes.
 But JD Logistics has just filed for a Hong Kong IPO.
 And it’s a fantastic read.
 I spent two days and tons of coffee going through all +500 pages.
 I ended up with 42 pages of notes.
 In this article, I’m going to give you my summary of their system.